 Works On: Colors, Matching, Counting, Turn-Taking

 If your child enjoys building, this is an AWESOME gift!
-The weight and size of the blocks allows for easy building.
 The shapes of the blocks encourage creativity.
-A child can build castles, cities, boats, tents, anything!
+A child can build castles, cities, pipes, really anything!!
 Once a masterpiece is built, have fun creating stories of who lives there!

 Works On: Building, Creativity, Pretend Play, Narrative Structure